-I am a proud Pakenham resident and have been for over 15 years.
-As a councillor, I look forward to listening to residents’ needs and working together to make our shire as great as it can be.
+I am a proud Cardinia resident and have lived in Pakenham for over 15 years.
+As a councillor, I enjoy engaging with residents and working together to make our shire as great as it can be.

-I’m passionate about community safety, financial literacy and support services, and protecting our local environment.
-Ensuring our community infrastructure is carefully planned and developed will also be a key priority for me during my time on Council.
-It is crucial that we endeavour to make good decisions for today, while also staying focused on the shire we leave for future generations.
+I’m passionate about improving financial literacy and vulnerability support services, community safety, and protecting our local environment.
+Ensuring our local infrastructure is carefully planned is also a key priority for me.
+It is critical that we make good decisions for today, while also staying focused on the Shire we leave for future generations.

-My family is a big part of my life; I am married and have a son.
-I own a small plumbing business and pride myself on being community-driven and getting things done.
-Some of my hobbies include reading, gardening, watching sport, and spending time with family and friends.
+My family is a big part of my life; I am married and have two sons.
+I run my own business and pride myself on being community-driven and getting things done.

 I have a strong interest in environmental preservation and the efficient delivery of Council services to our communities.
 Waste and resource recovery is another area that I have a keen interest in, as well as the creation of jobs and industry in our outer suburbs.